 A Dacron graft is made out of a man-made (synthetic) polyester material.
 It is used to replace natural body tissues.
 Most Dacron grafts are in the shape of a tube to replace or repair blood vessels.
 A Dacron graft can be used as a stent to repair an artery, blood vessel, or other hollow structure in your body (such as the tube that carries urine) to hold it open.

 A stent is a tiny tube placed into a hollow structure in your body.
 This structure can be an artery, a blood vessel, or something such as the tube t...

 The graft causes very few reactions.
-It is chemically harmless and easily tolerated by the body.
-When used in blood vessels, the body eventually grows a new lining to the graft that mimics normal blood vessel linings.
+It has no harmful chemicals and is easy for our bodies to tolerate.
+When it is used in blood vessels, our bodies grow a new lining to the graft over time that is like our natural blood vessel linings.

 Qu Z, Chaikof EL.
 Prosthetic grafts.
 In: Cronenwett JL, Johnston KW, eds.
 Rutherford's Vascular Surgery .
-7th ed.
-Philadelphia, Pa: Saunders Elsevier; 2010:chap 88.
+8th ed.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 93.

 Yogev R, Tan TQ.
 Infections related to prosthetic or artificial devices.
 In: Cherry JD, Harrison GJ, Kaplan SL, Steinbach WJ, Hotez PJ, eds.
 Feigin and Cherry's Textbook of Pediatric Infectious Diseases .
 7th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 74.

 A dacron graft is sutured to the aorta to repair an ascending aortic aneurysm.

 Review Date: 7/28/2015